aukilabs/posemesh/core/compute-node/README.md

    when DDS returns new ones.
 8. When a runner finishes, artifacts discovered by the storage layer are reported to DMS via `complete` or `fail`, and the cycle restarts.

+With P2P enabled, every Compute capability can use the protocol handle when DMS supplies peer-bound authority for the leased Domain.
+Call `get()` inside each runner invocation: the handle is empty between tasks or when the lease has no P2P authority.
+Completion, failure, cancellation and dropped task execution clear it and stop the old context.
+Robot's peer lives for the process; each runner owns the lifetime of its protocol registrations.

 ## Configuration surface